 These metrics are all pulled for desktop and mobile devices (desktop clicks vs mobile clicks).
 This allows DeepCrawl to identify problems between mobile and desktop URLs in Google SERPs.

 Issue Reports in DeepCrawl

 When integrating Google Search Console with DeepCrawl, our software can identify issues with pages.
 The following reports provide information of the issues which are likely to have a significant negative effect on your search rankings:

 - Desktop Pages with Mobile Search Clicks

-Config and Information Reports
+Config and Information Reports in DeepCrawl

 - Indexable Pages without Search Impressions

 - Mobile/AMP Pages with Search Impressions

 - Pages in Search Console

 How can the Google Search Console data be extracted?